-- 2.1 The council is a unitary authority, the fourth largest in Scotland, and is responsible for the delivery of a wide and diverse range of statutory and discretionary public services. - 2.2 We deliver our services through a mixed economy acting as both a provider, through direct provision of services using our own workforce and assets, and an enabler with services delivered through private Providers, the Third Sector and Supported Businesses. - 2.3 We spend around £450 million externally each year, across both revenue and capital investment projects. - 2.4 The council procures a wide and diverse range of Supplies, Works and Services using a variety of contracts, from simple purchase orders to long-term complex partnership agreements.
+- 2.1 In the period 1 April 2021 to 31 March 2022, 2.1 The Council is a Unitary Authority, the fourth largest in Scotland, and is responsible for the delivery of a wide and diverse range of statutory and discretionary public services. - 2.2 We deliver our services through a mixed economy acting as both a provider, through direct provision of services using our own workforce and assets, and an enabler with services delivered through private Providers, the Third Sector and Supported Businesses. - 2.3 We spend around £520 million externally each year, across both revenue and capital investment projects. - 2.4 The Council procures a wide and diverse range of Supplies, Works and Services using a variety of contracts, from simple purchase orders to longterm complex partnership agreements.
+Some contracts are with a single Provider, others are frameworks with multiple Providers.

-Some contracts are with a single Provider, others are frameworks with multiple Providers. - 2.5 In local government, Procurement is currently governed by a legislative framework which includes; - Regulations; and - Case law
+- 2.5 In local government, Procurement is currently governed by a legislative framework which includes;

+- Regulations; and

+- Case law

-- The legislation is encapsulated in our internal rules for Procurement and supporting documents and toolkits. - 2.6 Because we have a significant level of external spend, national legislation requires us to prepare and publish a procurement strategy, regularly review the strategy and prepare and publish an annual procurement report.
+The legislation is encapsulated in our internal rules for Procurement and supporting documents and toolkits.

+2.6 Because we have a significant level of external spend, national legislation requires us to prepare and publish a procurement strategy, regularly review the strategy and prepare and publish an annual procurement report.